Chapter revised in 2020

 "Not even a fish?"

 "Not even a fish," Scorpius muttered.
-He looked down at his book and glared at it studiously, perhaps hoping for his teacher to go away if he ignored the man for long enough.
+He looked down at his book and glared at it, perhaps hoping for his teacher to go away if he ignored the man for long enough.
 But Harry was just as stubborn.
 Scorpius flipped the page in his book deliberately and Harry didn't budge.
-Then Scorpius exhaled without pretending to hide his exasperation.
+Then Scorpius exhaled in exasperation.
 "You shouldn't be nice to me," he finally said.

 Scorpius scowled at the page.

 Harry blinked in dismay.
-What had the child meant?
+What was that supposed to mean?
 "Why shouldn't I be nice to you?" he asked.

 Harry's attention wandered when he heard his name being mentioned in the passing.